Creating a Culture of Innovation: Focus on These 3 Factors

 And what is the difference between creativity and innovation, anyway?

-Think of it this way: Creativity is the ability to generate novel and useful ideas, while innovation is the successful implementation of creative ideas.
+Think of it this way: Creativity is the ability to generate novel and useful ideas, while innovation is the successful implementation of creative ideas that add value.

 If you’ve been part of a creative or innovative team, it wasn’t just the specific people and their skillsets that contributed to your success.
 Likely, you were working within an organizational framework that created a culture of innovation.
 As a result, the work was interesting and challenging, your manager was confident in the team, new ideas were encouraged, and roadblocks weren’t always in your way.